 From the AWS Command Line Interface (AWS CLI):

 Note: If you receive errors when running AWS CLI commands, make sure that you’re using the most recent version of the AWS CLI.

 Use the describe-instance-type-offerings command and include filters for the Availability Zone and the instance type you want to launch.
 Add additional filters as needed.
 The following example command filters the search results by Availability Zone, instance type, and Region.
 For more information on the describe-instance-type-offerings command, see describe-instance-type-offerings in the AWS CLI Command Reference.

 # aws ec2 describe-instance-type-offerings --location-type availability-zone --filters Name=instance-type,Values=c5.xlarge --region af-south-1 --output table

 Note: Availability Zone names might not map to the same location across accounts.
 For more information, see Availability Zones.
 Use the location-type availability-zone-id command to have the output list Availability Zone IDs.
 You can use the Availability Zone ID to validate the Availability Zone mapping on your account.

 Retry the request

 When launching the instance, choose a supported Availability Zone during instance launch.
+You can launch an instance to an Availability Zone using the old launch wizard, new launch wizard, or using AWS CLI.
 Or, don't specify an Availability Zone in your request.
 If you don't specify an Availability Zone, Amazon EC2 chooses an Availability Zone for you that supports your instance type.